 The High Museum of Art in Atlanta, the US city that is the home of Coca-Cola, will host an exhibition called ‘The Coca-Cola Bottle: An American Icon at 100’, while a travelling art tour will visit more than 15 countries over the course of 2015 to recognise ‘The Coca-Cola Bottle: Inspiring Pop Culture for 100 Years’.

 The soft drinks giant has also produced a series of 14 TV and digital ads, which can be viewed on the Coca-Cola website and on YouTube.
 Here’s one called ‘Balloons’:

 Other activity will include a ‘Story of the Coca-Cola Bottle’ app, a musical track called ‘Nobody Like You’ by singer-songwriter Francesco Yates, the publication of a book called ‘Kiss The Past Hello’ and an out-of-home ad push featuring celebrities including Monroe and Presley.

 The original Coca-Cola bottle was unveiled on 16 November 1915 and was created by the Root Glass Company.
-The brief for its conception required a "design so distinctive that it could be recognized by touch alone, and so unique that it could be identified when shattered on the ground".
+The brief for its conception required a "design so distinctive that it could be recognised by touch alone, and so unique that it could be identified when shattered on the ground".

 Marcos de Quinto, Coca-Cola’s new global chief marketing officer, said: "Since its creation in 1915, the Coca-Cola bottle has achieved iconic status as a symbol of refreshment and uplift and it remains an important asset for our business today."